ncatlab/nlab-content/pages/3/6/5/3/3563/content.md

 $$P(A)^f \colon P(A)^Y \to P(A)^X$$

-is a functor preorder map that preserves bicartesian closed structure.
+is a functor preorder map that preserves Heyting prealgebra structure.

 ## References